Easter Cycle Notes

 Mike Kaarhus

 2012.
 Updated Nov.
-22, 2021
+22, 2021 and Dec.
+5, 2024

 WHAT IS THE EASTER CYCLE?

 The Easter Cycle is a chunk of the Roman Catholic (R.C.)
 Church year centered on Easter.
 The Sundays in the Easter Cycle either count down to Easter, or use Easter as the beginning of a subsequent count.
 The date of Easter depends on the date of the Paschal Full Moon, and that date changes from year to year on solar calendars.
 So, the dates of Easter Cycle feasts also change from year to year on solar calendars.
-Easter Cycle feasts are for that reason called movable.
+Easter Cycle feasts have for that reason been called movable.
 The Church year also has a non-moving part, namely, the Christmas Cycle, which includes the seasons of Advent, Christmas, Epiphany, and Time after Epiphany.
 The Christmas Cycle is centered on the date of Christmas Day, Dec.
 25. In solar calendars, that is a fixed date.

 The Christmas Cycle and the Easter Cycle together span one entire year.
 The Easter Cycle shifts its position from year to year, causing changes to the beginning and end of the Christmas Cycle.